Westlake Village Paternity Attorney

 Paternity can be established in the following ways:

-- The father makes a formal acknowledgment by signing an official declaration
+- The father makes a formal acknowledgment by signing an official declaration of paternity.

 - The parents are married at the time of the child’s birth.

 You may petition the courts to enforce a court order and request genetic testing of the person whom is believed to be the father or has strong conviction that he is the father.
 California courts require DNA testing to be conducted by a court-approved processing center.
 This can provide the solid, clear-cut evidence necessary to determine paternity.
 Then, the case can progress onto other important matters, such as custody and visitation rights.

 If an alleged father decides to dispute paternity, he may consent to a DNA or blood testing.
 The process can be quite costly for both parties if the test is ordered by a court, since California courts don’t recognize any form of private DNA tests.
 Legal disputes over paternity also usually occur when a father wants to avoid paying child support.